krolaw/xsd/README.md

 ## Special Thanks

 Special thanks to [Michal Pristas](https://github.com/michalpristas) and [Travis Cline](https://github.com/tmc) for independently providing solutions for returning validation errors.

+## WOW!

+An employee of HP Inc requested I attach a licence so it could be used in their "FitStation" platform - Awesome.